klouderone/SeagullMacropad/README.md

 Option Two: using, a clean soldering iron, a steady hand, and patience.

-Tin the top pads of all the diodes.
-Carefully and steadily use tweezers to correctly align the diodes, heat up the tinned pad and place the diode onto the pad, remove the heat and let the solder solidify.
-Then solder the other pad to secure, and possibly add a touch more solder on the first pad.
+Tin the top pad of all the diode pads.
+Carefully and steadily use tweezers hold and correctly align the diode, heat up the tinned pad, and place the diode onto the pad.
+Then, solder the other pad to secure.
 Repeat process going from left to right, top row to bottom row.
 See diagram below for recommended setup for this.

 ![Soldering Diagram](https://github.com/klouderone/SeagullMacropad/assets/136342173/fc0598dd-25a5-465e-be33-8dc0a052b6b9)